 4) Find a Therapist

-Once you have a clear idea about why your child is refusing to attend school, it is important to find a therapist who can work with you, your child, and your school team to make a plan to help your child get back to school.
+Once you have a clear idea about why your child is refusing to attend school, it is important to find a therapist who can work with you, your child, and your school team to make a plan to get your child back to school.
 We strongly recommend finding a therapist who specializes in anxiety and cognitive behavioral therapy (CBT).
 This type of therapy teaches parents and children how to manage their worry thoughts and face their fears.

 5) Work Closely With Your School

 It is essential that you are in constant communication with your school team and have a good working relationship with them.
-It is important for everyone to be on the same page.
+It is critical for everyone to be on the same page.
 Let the school staff know how they can support you when your child arrives at school.
 It is often helpful to have a point-person at the school who you can contact regularly.
 It is often best if this is a counselor or administrator, as your child’s teacher is often with other students throughout most of the day.

 6) Teach Relaxation Skills and Talk Back to Worries